lifecompartmentalized/lifecompartmentalized.github.io/content/posts/stagesofrecovery.md

 ---

 My relationship with my DID diagnoses---both with regards to accepting it as my diagnosis and understanding how it affects me---has evolved significantly since starting therapy.
 Over the past approximately 1.5 years, I've been through several distinct stages of recovery.
+In this post, I reflect back on how far I've come on my recovery journey.

 #### Stage 0: Buildup to starting therapy (October 2021--January 2022)
 In October of 2021, I had what I thought were a series of panic attacks due to a highly specific trigger of trauma that I experienced as a child.
 I eventually met with a psychiatrist at my school who, upon hearing of my symptoms and pediatric mental health history, likely immediately knew that I had a dissociative disorder and recommended therapy.
 They connected me with a therapist who specializes in dissociative disorders, who I started working with in January 2022.

 At this time, I genuinely did not know what DID was.
-I was aware I experienced depersonalization [^4], and that I had some strange psychiatric symptoms in my childhood, but I thought I was mentally healthy other than that panic associated with a trigger.
+I was aware I experienced depersonalization[^4], and that I had some strange psychiatric symptoms in my childhood, but I thought I was mentally healthy other than that panic associated with a trigger.
 I started therapy with the hopes of stopping the inconvenient "panic attacks", and came in with the intention that I'd only be in therapy for a year or so.
 I truly had no idea what I was signing up for.

 [^4]: To me, when I experience depersonalization I do not feel real---I feel floaty in my body, my limbs feel heavy, and it feels like I'm a puppet being moved around by another being.
 My mom reports that, as early as age 4, that I'd tell her that I felt like a doll, and that I didn't feel real.
 I've experienced depersonalization off and on with varying severity for as long as I can remember.